-Product Care maintains a comprehensive communications program to raise awareness of the Program amongst Saskatchewan consumers, to encourage consumers to minimize leftover paint and to dispose of leftover paint safely and responsibly at authorized collection sites.
-In 2022, Product Care implemented a number of different strategies and tactics to raise consumer awareness of the Program, in accordance with regulatory requirements.
-The following section provides details regarding the Program's communications and public education activities in 2022.
+Product Care maintains a comprehensive communications program to raise awareness of the Program amongst Saskatchewan consumers, encouraging them to minimize leftover paint, and to dispose of it safely and responsibly at authorized collection sites.
+In 2023, Product Care implemented various strategies and tactics to enhance consumer awareness of the Program, in accordance with regulatory requirements.
+The following section provides details regarding the Program's communications and public education activities in 2023.